joeynor/HyperLedgerBesuClique/README.md

 ## Maintenance

-One can manage and maintain the network with the help of `docs` folder.
-A detailed explanation on how can be explored, located at `docs`
+One can manage and maintain the network with the help of `docs/` folder. and a detailed explanation on how can be explored, located under `docs/`